Wind It Up (Gwen Stefani song): Commercial performance

 "Wind It Up" debuted on the US Billboard Hot 100 at number 40 on the issue dated November 18, 2006, becoming Stefani's highest debut on the chart, both solo and as a member of No Doubt.
 It peaked four weeks later at number six and remained on the chart for 18 weeks.
 It peaked at number seven on the Pop 100 chart, but was less successful on the Pop 100 Airplay chart, only reaching number 19.
 The single performed well in clubs, reaching number five on the Hot Dance Club Play chart, and peaked at number 18 on the Mainstream Top 40 chart.

 "Wind It Up" met similar success in Europe, reaching number five on the European Hot 100 Singles.
 The single debuted at number eight on the UK Singles Chart, selling 10,381 downloads in its first week.
 The following week, it rose to number three (behind Take That's "Patience" and Cliff Richard's "21st Century Christmas") with 17,706 copies sold, earning Stefani her second highest-peaking single in the United Kingdom after "The Sweet Escape".
-It had less success across the continent, reaching the top 10 in Belgium, the Czech Republic, Finland, Ireland, Italy, the Netherlands, and Norway, the top 20 in Austria, France, Sweden, and Switzerland, and the top 30 in Germany and Greece.
+It had success across the continent, reaching the top 10 in Belgium, the Czech Republic, Finland, Ireland, Italy, the Netherlands, and Norway, the top 20 in Austria, France, Sweden, and Switzerland, and the top 30 in Germany and Greece.

 The song was also successful in Oceania.
 In Australia, "Wind It Up" debuted at number eight on the ARIA Singles Chart and spent its first seven weeks within the top 10.
 It peaked at number five in its fifth week on the run, spending 19 weeks on the chart, and was certified gold by the Australian Recording Industry Association (ARIA).
 The track topped the New Zealand Singles Chart in its third and fourth week, and stayed on the chart for 20 weeks altogether.
 Three years later, on March 14, 2010, the Recording Industry Association of New Zealand (RIANZ) certified "Wind It Up" gold.

-In Canada, "Wind It Up" debuted on the Canada CHR/Top 40 Chart at number 27 on November 18, 2006.
-It peaked five weeks later at number three and remained on the chart for 11 weeks.
-The digital single also topped the Canadian Digital Songs Chart on December 23, 2006.
-Finally, on the very first week of the Canadian Hot 100 on March 31, 2007, it gained a spot at number 91 but was beaten by Stefani's next single, "The Sweet Escape", which gained the number-two spot on the same chart that same date.
+In Canada, "Wind It Up" became Stefani's first number-one hit in the country, reaching number one on the Canadian Digital Song Sales chart for one week on the chart dated December 23, 2006.
+Furthermore, the song debuted on the Canada CHR/Top 40 Chart at number 27 on November 18, 2006, and peaked at number three five weeks later.
+It remained on the chart for 11 weeks total.
+Finally, on the very first week of the Canadian Hot 100 on March 31, 2007, it gained a spot at number 91, at the very end of the song's charting period.